Poorva-Shrivastav/Node-from-scratch/README.md

 Worker Thread module - allows running of multiple application threads within a single Node.js instance

 - Deploy : fly.io or render.com

+----------------------------------EXPRESS--------------------------------
+Routing:

+1. We can create dynamic urls by passsing one or more params
+2. We collect the data using req.params.<variable_name>

+/search/:key([0-9]{4}) -> key can be only numbers with 4 digits validation /search/:key([0-9]{4}) -> key can be only alphabets with 5 digits validation

+- wildcard routes - user enters the route that doesn't match our criteria router.get("\*", (req, res) => {
+  let resObj = {
+  statusCode: 404,
+  statusMessage: "URL not found",
+  };
+  res.send(resObj );
+  });

+Middleware: function that has access to req, res, and next middleware function

+When UI makes an API call, before reaching to the server, it first goes to middleware UI -> Request -> API -> Middleware -> server

+1. Logging the correct data -> Most common usecase
+2. Authentication
+3. Body parsing
+4. Sanitizing

+!Ordering of the methods is most crucial.